Flutterwave/Ruby-v2/README.md

 }
 ```

-NOTE: You can tokenize a card after charging the card for the first time for subsequent transactions done with the card without having to send the card details everytime a transaction is done.
+NOTE: You can tokenize a card after charging the card for the first time for subsequent transactions done with the card without having to send the card details every time a transaction is done.
 The card token can be gotten from the `.verify_charge` response, here's how to get the card token from our sample verify response:

 `response['card']['card_tokens']['embed_tokens']` which is similar to this: `flw-t1nf-75aa4a20695a54c1846e0e8bcae754ee-m03k`